fpereiro/proof/notes.md

 - 2arg e: 1) delete all 3args between the leftmost and the first two consecutive blanks; 2) go to the leftmost third consecutive blank and -> 2arg.
 - 1arg e: clear all E squares from left to right until finding the first blank E square.
 - 2arg pe: find the first two blanks in a row, go one to the right, print 2arg and -> 1arg.
+   - go to left schwa
+   - go to 1arg
 - 3arg pe2: find the first two blanks in a row, go one to the right, print 2arg, go leftmost, find the first two blanks in a row, go one further, print 3arg, then -> 1arg.

 p131